 FREQUENTLY ASKED QUESTIONS ABOUT HOLIDAYS TO ICELAND

-The enchanting Land of Fire and Ice is easily accessible via direct routes from UK airports.
+The enchanting Land of Fire and Ice is easily accessible via direct routes from British airports.
 Fly from the UK to Iceland and prepare to discover the country’s incredible natural wonders for yourself.

+Our Iceland travel experts have answered frequently asked questions about visiting from the UK.
 Read on for safety information, advice on how to get to Iceland from the UK, tips for what to do when you arrive, plus lots more.
-Before continuing, you can also check out our Book With Confidence policy.

 CAN I TRAVEL TO ICELAND FROM THE UK?